wp-plugins/contus-hd-flv-player/readme.txt

 3. Change the settings as you wish.

 == Frequently Asked Questions ==
-= Where can I see the working demo of this player? = You can see the demo of our Flash Video Player or video plugin in this link - http://www.hdflvplayer.net/wordpress/demo .
+= Where can I see the working demo of this Video Player or Video Plugin? = You can see the demo of our Flash Video Player or Video Plugin in this link - http://www.hdflvplayer.net/wordpress/demo.

 = What are all the file formats HD FLV PLAYER can play? = Our FLV player supports FLV & H.264 encoded video including MP3, MP4, M4V, M4A, MOV, Mp4v, F4V formats.